micked99/ICT-Wspr-complete-setup/README.md

 This is based on YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html

-what he did was reverse enginer the QRP-Labs telemetry protocol described here: https://qrp-labs.com/flights/s4#protocol
+what he did was reverse enginer the QRP-Labs telemetry protocol described here: https://qrp-labs.com/flights/s4#protocol most balloons use this encoding today.

 Another good site for beginers is to read up here: https://traquito.github.io/ and join the io board at: https://groups.io/g/picoballoon

-the Traquito page will host channel reservationand, upload to varous tracking sites like aprs.fi and https://amateur.sondehub.org/
+The Traquito page will host channel reservationand, upload to varous tracking sites like aprs.fi and https://amateur.sondehub.org/

 This setup is aimed at three main things: light weight, low power demands and as few components as possible - easy to build